Megazoids-Hut/PicoPocket/README.md

 Before diving in, take a look at the bill of materials and asks yourself if you really want to get involved?
 You need to be adept at 3d printing and finishing, and soldering 0603 sized SMD components.
 If all of this looks like a doddle - crack on.

-Licensing: My PCB files and STLs are released under [The Unlicense](https://unlicense.org/).
+<b>Licensing</b>: My PCB files and STLs are released under [The Unlicense](https://unlicense.org/).
 Everything else retains the licenses assigned by their creators.
 I take no responsibility for anything.
 I am not linked in any way with the open-source gaming console [Picopad.](https://picopad.eu/en/)